Zechariah Lesson 3

 Genesis 22:11-12 - And the angel of the Lord called unto him out of heaven, and said, Abraham, Abraham: and he said, Here am I. And he said, Lay not thine hand upon the lad, neither do thou any thing unto him: for now I know that thou fearest God, seeing thou hast not withheld thy son, thine only son from me.

-The "me" at the end of verse 12 is the angel of the Lord in verse 11!
-As I said, it is an interesting study!
+The word "me" at the end of Genesis 22:12 is being spoken by the angel of the Lord in verse 11!

 What about the colors?
 What do they mean?
 We are not told, but the colors of the horses most likely depict the varied missions of their riders.
 That is what the colors depict in Revelation 6.
 Perhaps the red colors depict fire and blood, and the white color depicts glory and victory.
 We can't say for sure, and perhaps the failure of the inspired explanation in verse 10 to mention the colors means that the colors are just there to paint a more vivid picture.